mogrady-professional/buglogger-electron-20-react-18/README.md

 # BugLogger Electron 20 - React 18 frontend

-A simple bug logger app built with Electron 20 and React 18.
+A simple bug logger desktop application built with Electron 20 and React 18.
+The application is a simple bug logger that allows users to create, edit, and delete bugs.
+The data is stored on MongoDB Atlas.
+The application is designed to be shared across multiple users.

 - Babel used to transpile modern JavaScript syntax - development
 - Webpack used to bundle the app - development